The overriding purpose of the RMA is to promote the sustainable management of natural and physical resources. This is defined in section 5(2).

 The Supreme Court decision suggests that a new approach should be applied to planning decision-making.
 The focus of decision makers should be on the operative decision-making provisions.
 467 In many circumstances, this will mean that the focus will be on the NZCPS, national policy statements, and/or a regional policy statement, where a relevant document exists.
 These policy documents may provide strict environmental bottom lines.
 Where provisions in higher order documents are sufficiently directive that they in effect set environmental bottom lines (such as in policies 13 and 15 of the NZCPS) they must be complied with by decision-makers and resort back to Part 2 will only be justified where the policy documents are invalid, do not cover the field or have uncertain meaning.
 468 Where planning documents do not “cover the field” clear and directive requirements may nevertheless be contained in the RMA (such as those contained in sections 6, 30 and 31).

-It remains to be seen what effect the EDS v King Salmon decision will have on resource consent decision-making.
+The EDS v King Salmon decision has also had some impact on resource consent decision-making.

 The EDS v King Salmon decision is also significant for its discussion of the permissible scope of policy instruments and how a decision-maker ‘gives effect to’ policy statements.
 This is discussed in the section on National Policy Statements.